Anku5hk/Programmers_guide_to_Python/book.md

   * *object* object: Any object.
   * *class* class: Any class.
 #####
-**Explaination**: This function checks if a object is an instance of a particular class.
+**Explanation**: This function checks if a object is an instance of a particular class.
 Returns True/False.
 ```Python
 a = 23
 print(isinstance(a, int)) # True